 Conversions API Facebook

-Companies with high-security needs can use Conversions API to decide which data they want to share.
-Implementing Conversions API will require some development resourcing, but a network of partners that are certified through Facebook or your own existing system integrator/marketing platform provider can help in the implementation.
+Moreover, companies with high-security needs can use it to decide which data they want to share.
+Implementing Conversions API will require some development resourcing, but a network of Facebook certified partners or your own existing system integrator/marketing platform provider can make the process effortless.

 What is the API and Conversion process?